MP Azim Murder: Daughter gets death threat

 Confirming the development, Dorin said she plans to file a general diary at the Kaliganj Police Station regarding the threat.

-Recently, Dorin told reporters that her father was killed for political reasons.
+Recently, Dorin told reporters that her father Anwarul Azim Anar was killed for political reasons.

 Two top leaders of the Jhenaidah Awami League, General Secretary Saidul Karim Mintu and Welfare Affairs Secretary Kamal Ahmed Babu, are currently in jail in connection with Anar's murder.